phil-engineering/pyipr_sensor_lib/README.md

 Python library for IPR strain sensor.

 ## Getting Started
 The code below can be used as a first example to explore the sensor capabilities.
+Use the file ```example.py``` to get started.
 ```python
 from pyipr_sensor_lib.ipr_sensor_decoder import IPRSensorDecoder
 from pyipr_sensor_lib.ipr_serial_interface import IPRSerialInterface